remarkjs/remark-message-control/readme.md

 This package is a [unified][] ([remark][]) plugin that lets authors write comments in markdown to show and hide messages.

-**unified** is a project that transforms content with abstract syntax trees (ASTs).
-**remark** adds support for markdown to unified.
-**mdast** is the markdown AST that remark uses. remark plugins can inspect the tree and emit warnings and other messages.
-This is a remark plugin that gives authors the ability to configure those messages from markdown.

 ## When should I use this?

 You can use this package when you’re building a linter such as